 Ear wax build up

-Ear wax is a normal, oily substance that is antibacterial and helps to protect and clean your ears.
+Ear wax is a normal, oily substance that helps to protect your ears.
 It usually comes out of your ears by itself, helped by the movement of your jaw.

 You might need ear wax removing if you have any of the following:

 - vertigo (a spinning sensation) thought to be caused by a wax blockage.